Prices of production: Accounting interpretation

 In some interpretations of the Marxian transformation problem, total "(production) prices" for output must equal total "values" by definition, and total profits must by definition equal total surplus value.
 However, Marx himself explicitly denied in chapter 49 of the third volume of Das Kapital that such an exact mathematical identity actually applies.
 As soon as synchronic and diachronic variability in labour productivity is admitted, then the two famous identities cannot be true even in theory.

-Subsequently, Frederick Engels emphasized in this regard that an idealization of reality is not the same thing as reality itself, in a letter to Conrad Schmidt dated March 12, 1895.
-At best, it is an assumption used in modelling, which is justified if - as Marx believed - the divergence between total values and total production prices is quantitatively not very great, because actual labour expenditures and market competition constrain their divergence.
+At best, the two identities are an assumption used in modelling, which is justified if - as Marx believed - the quantitative divergence between total values, total production prices and market prices is ordinarily not very great, because actual labour expenditures and market competition constrain their divergence.
 But all this has never bothered neo-classical scholars such as Paul Samuelson in their interpretation of what Marx tried to do.
+Subsequently, Friedrich Engels emphasized in this regard that an idealization of reality is not the same thing as reality itself, in a letter to Conrad Schmidt dated March 12, 1895.

 Logically, the only way Marx has to express an identity of aggregated output prices and aggregated output values, is to say that both of the totals are equal to exactly the same quantity of abstract labour time, or a quantity of gold.
 But this equivalence is only asserted "by definition."
 In the real world, there exist no causal forces that could guarantee such an exact match.
 Moreover, the identity cannot be empirically proved in any direct way, since to find the quantitative relationship between labour-time and value, a relationship between labour-time and money must already be assumed.

 The "accounting" interpretation of production prices (value/price identity at the macro-level) by economists, according to which price distributions and value distributions can be inferred from each other, would suggest that the production price is empirically obtained from a straightforward statistical averaging of aggregated cost prices and profits.
 In that case, the production price is a theoretical midpoint which fluctuating actual prices would match exactly only by exception.

 Production prices as dominant price-levels

 In another interpretation, however, the production price reflects only an empirical output price-level which dominates in the market for that output (a "norm" applying to a branch of production or economic sector, which producers cannot escape from).
 That is, the prevailing value proportions and necessary labour requirements set a range or band within which product-prices will move.
-In practice, that means simply that there exists a minimum sale price at which a commodity can be viably and profitably produced; if it is not possible to sell a product at that price, it is unlikely that it will be produced at all.
+In practice, that means simply that there exists a minimum sale price at which a commodity can be viably and profitably produced; if it is not possible to sell a product at that price, it is unlikely that it will be produced at all (the maximum price level is the price beyond which there are not enough buyers to realize a turnover at which production is profitable).